Hybrid quantum-classical matrix-product state and Lanczos methods for electron-phonon systems with strong electronic correlations: Application to disordered systems coupled to Einstein phonons: Stability of an Anderson insulator

 We show the MSD and the extracted dynamical exponents as a function of the electron--phonon coupling $\gamma$ in \cref{fig:oneparticle_msd,fig:oneparticle_exponent}, respectively.
 In \cref{fig:oneparticle_exponent} we observe a monotonic increase of $z$ as a function of $\gamma$.
 At around $\gamma \gtrsim \qty{0.1}{\hopping}$, the dynamical exponent increases sharply until nearly saturating for $\gamma \sim \qty{0.5}{\hopping}$ slightly below $z \sim 0.5$.
 As $z=1$ would indicate diffusive transport, the results indicate that there is a broad subdiffusive regime induced by the coupling to the classical phonon bath.

 Since the extraction of $z$ is less reliable at small values of $W/\unit{\hopping}$ due to larger finite-size effects, we focus on the regime of $W\gtrsim \qty{4}{\hopping}$.
-Observing that $\sigma \ll L$ in \cref{fig:oneparticle_msd} we infer that the particle has not yet spread over the whole system and therefore finite-size effects are expected to be insignificant (see the supporting analysis in App.~\ref{fig:appendix_systemsize}).
-In \cref{fig:oneparticle_disordersweep}, the dynamical exponent increases monotoneously as a function of $W$ in the parameter regime studied here.
+Observing that $\sigma \ll L$ in \cref{fig:oneparticle_msd} we infer that the particle has not yet spread over the whole system and therefore finite-size effects are expected to be insignificant.
+In \cref{fig:oneparticle_disordersweep}, the dynamical exponent increases monoton\vanishchanges{e}ously as a function of $W$ in the parameter regime studied here.
 Since $z <1$, we observe subdiffusive dynamics.
 As $\gamma\to 0$, we recover localization.
-If $W$ were to be sent to zero at finite $\gamma$, we expect diffusion since the model is nonintegrable and fullfils eigenstate thermalization hypothesis~\cite{Jansen2020}, even though this is not firmly established for the Holstein model with one electron~\cite{Schoenle2021} (see also~\cite{Bai2018,Carof2019} for an independent trajectory based study using fewest-switches surface-hopping).
+If $W$ were to be sent to zero at finite $\gamma$, we expect diffusion since the model is nonintegrable and fulfills the eigenstate thermalization hypothesis~\cite{Jansen2020}, even though this is not firmly established for the Holstein model with one electron~\cite{Schoenle2021} (see also~\cite{Bai2018,Carof2019} for an independent trajectory based study using fewest-switches surface-hopping).
 Recent work on the Holstein chain using MTE and quantum typicality \cite{Miladic2025,Mitric2025,Mitric2025a} seems consistent with diffusion.
 Generally, for a single charge carrier coupled to an Anderson insulator \cite{Sierant2023}, slow dynamics is often observed.

 Interestingly, the qualitative and quantitative dependence of $z$ on $W$ is very similar to that obtained for $\omega_0 = \gamma = \unit{\hopping}$ obtained in~\cite{Prelovsek2018} from a numerically exact approach studying an electronic system coupled to dispersive hard-core bosons (see the circles in \cref{fig:oneparticle_disordersweep}).